Bruce Harreld

 James Bruce Harreld (born December 12, 1950) is an American businessman and academic administrator who served as the 21st president of the University of Iowa.
 Formerly a business consultant, Harreld succeeded Sally Mason as president on November 2, 2015, after serving in senior corporate roles at Kraft Foods, Boston Market, and IBM.
-He also served as an adjunct business professor the Kellogg School of Management and Harvard Business School.
+He was also held appointments as adjunct professor at the Kellogg School of Management and senior lecturer at Harvard Business School.

 Early life and education

 Harreld was born and raised in Gallipolis, Ohio.
 His father, James Sr., grew up on an 80-acre farm in Marion, Indiana, and spent the bulk of his career building power plants across the Midwest for the United States Atomic Energy Commission.
 His mother, Ann, was from Indianapolis.
 Her parents had emigrated from Romania and managed a grocery store that suffered during the Great Depression.
 Ann later earned a master's degree in education and became a teacher.

 Harreld graduated from Purdue University in 1972 with a degree in industrial engineering, followed by a Master of Business Administration from the Harvard Business School in 1975.